-Extended isolation fear for Cardiff six
+Davies wants Javid to 'free' Cardiff six

 Cardiff believe the six - and those in similar situations - should not have to isolate again having already done so abroad.

-Speaking to BBC Radio Wales Sport, chief executive Holland: "We're not looking for an exemption for Cardiff rugby players.
+Holland added: "We're not looking for an exemption for Cardiff rugby players.

 "We think that the legislation should look after everybody else who's in this situation as well.